Victorola-coder/VickyJay/README.md

 - GitHub: [Vitorola-coder](https://github.com/Victorla-coder)
 - Portfolio: [preview](https://www.vickyjay.dev)

-Thank you for visiting my portfolio repository!

 ## Todos

 - add few sleazy animation.
 - change the experience section into an array and map it.
 - change the services section into an array and map it.
 - 404 page - done ✔✔

-- more features yet to come.
+Thank you for visiting my portfolio repository!